 More than anything, this blog was born out of a desire to document what we are doing in this stage of our lives.
 The Grovestead is the story of our family’s adventures in homesteading.

-We moved to this 10-acre hobby farm in southern Minnesota just under two years ago.
+We moved to this 10-acre hobby farm in southern Minnesota a little over five years ago.
 At the time we lived on a 1/8th-acre lot in the Big City, with raised bed gardens taking up most of the backyard.
 Our son was an active 1-year-old and baby #2 was on the way.
 While we loved our location, neighbors, and Big City amenities, we felt a pull towards a simpler, more self-sufficient lifestyle.
 I wanted space to build, plant, grow, learn.
 We wanted to try farming, raising animals, and teaching our kids some of the lessons that skipped our generation.
 We wanted to reconnect with what our great-grandfathers and grandmothers knew and practiced.

-So far we have tapped maple trees, raised chickens, sown alfalfa, kept honey bees, started an apple orchard and planted an absurdly large garden that is likely to only keep growing.
+So far we have tapped maple trees, raised chickens, planted hayfields, kept honey bees, started an apple orchard and planted an absurdly large garden that is likely to only keep growing.
 But it all started with a tomato plant on an apartment balcony.

 My background is in computer programming and business development–those nebulous skill sets which make digging in the dirt and watching things grow all the more rewarding.
 I have been self-employed for many years and feel fortunate to be able to work from home, making this venture possible.